Residency Program in Dermatology

 - Perform telephone consultations with veterinarians in small and large animal practice.

-- Develop a comprehensive knowledge of skin diseases seen in animals and humans and learn the art and science of dermatology through rigorous study of the dermatologic literature.
+- Develop a comprehensive knowledge of skin diseases seen in animals and learn the art and science of dermatology through rigorous study of the dermatologic literature.
 (The resident is expected to read approximately 15 hours per week during the residency.)

 - File an annual Residency Progress Report with the Chairperson of the Education Committee of the American College of Veterinary Dermatology.